-Authors: Emanuele Nicastri, MD, PhD & Sebastiano Leone, MD
+Authors: Emanuele Nicastri, MD, PhD & Sebastiano Leone, MD, MSc

 Chapter Editor: Shaheen Mehtar, MBBS, MRCPath, UK; FRC Path UK; FCPath (S Africa); MD

 - “The decision to use the urinary catheter should be made with the knowledge that it involves the risk of producing a serious disease.”
-Even though Paul Beeson made this statement about fifty years ago, it is still relevant for both patients and healthcare workers.
+Even though Paul Beeson made this statement about sixty years ago, it is still relevant today for patients, healthcare workers (HCWs) and risk managers.

-- The frequency of HUTIs among hospital-acquired infections is 12.9%, 19.6%, and 24% in the United States, Europe, and developing countries, respectively.
-HUTI prevalence in countries ranges between 1.4% and 3.3%.
+- Catheter associated urinary tract infections (CAUTI) are one of the most common healthcare associated infection (HAI).
+The frequency of CAUTI is 12.9%, 19.6%, and 24% in the United States, Europe, and developing countries, respectively.

-- Catheter-associated urinary tract infection (CA-UTI) is defined as a UTI where an indwelling urinary catheter was in place for more than 2 calendar days on the date of event, with day of device placement being day 1, and an indwelling urinary catheter was in place on the date of event or the day before.
-If an indwelling urinary catheter was in place for more than 2 calendar days and then removed, the date of event for the UTI must be the day of discontinuation or the next day for the UTI to be catheter-associated.
+- Catheter-associated urinary tract infection (CAUTI) is defined as a urinary tract infection (UTI) where an indwelling urinary catheter was in place for more than 2 calendar days on the date of event, with day of device placement being day 1, and an indwelling urinary catheter was in place on the date of event or the day before (CDC).
+If an indwelling urinary catheter was in place for more than 2 calendar days and then removed, the date of event for the UTI must be the day of discontinuation or the next day for the UTI to be catheter-associated (CDC).

-- A continuously closed urinary drainage system is pivotal to the prevention of CA-UTI.
+- A continuously closed urinary drainage system is pivotal to the prevention of CAUTI.
 For short-term catheterization, this measure alone can reduce the rate of infection from an inevitable 100% when open drainage is employed to less than 25%.
 Breaches in the closed system, such as unnecessary emptying of the urinary drainage bag or taking a urine sample, will increase the risk of catheter-related infection and should be avoided.
-Before manipulating the closed system, hands must be washed with an antiseptic agent and gloves worn.
+Before manipulating the closed system, hands must be adequately washed with soap or alcohol-based solutions and gloves worn.

 - Studies comparing meatal cleansing with a variety of antiseptic/antimicrobial agents or soap and water demonstrated no reduction in bacteriuria when using any of these preparations for meatal care compared with routine bathing or showering.
 Meatal cleansing is not necessary and may increase the risk of infection.
 Daily routine bathing or showering is all that is needed to maintain meatal hygiene.

-- Antibiotic prophylaxis should not be administered to patients for catheter-placement or catheter-removal or replacement in order to prevent CA-UTI.
-Overall, potential disadvantages of antibiotic prophylaxis are an increased risk of development of antimicrobial resistance, an increase in costs, and potential side effects.
-A 2013 meta-analysis by Marschall et al. found that antibiotic prophylaxis was associated with an absolute reduction in risk of CA-UTI of 5.8% (RR 0.45, 95% CI 0.28 to 0.72).
-Another 2013 meta-analysis by Lusardi et al. revealed that there is limited evidence that antibiotic prophylaxis reduces the rate of bacteriuria and other signs of infection, such as pyuria, febrile morbidity, and Gram-negative isolates, in surgical patients who undergo bladder drainage for at least 24 hours postoperatively, and there is also limited evidence that prophylactic antibiotics reduce bacteriuria in non-surgical patients.
+- Antibiotic prophylaxis in order to prevent CAUTI, is not recommended for patients undergoing catheter-placement or catheter-removal.
+There are potential disadvantages to antibiotic prophylaxis such as an increased risk of developing of antimicrobial resistance, an increase in costs, and potential side effects.
+A meta-analysis reported by Marschall et al found that antibiotic prophylaxis was associated with only an absolute reduction in risk of CAUTI of 5.8% (RR 0.45, 95% CI 0.28 to 0.72).
+Lusardi et al. reported limited evidence to support antibiotic prophylaxis reduced the rates of bacteriuria, pyuria, febrile morbidity, or Gram-negative isolates.
+These findings were in surgical patients who underwent bladder drainage for at least 24 hours postoperatively, as well as non-surgical patients.

-- The most important, potentially modifiable risk factor, identified in every study, is prolonged catheterization beyond 6 days; by the 30th day of catheterization, infection is near universal.
-Thus, every operative strategy should aim to reduce to a minimum the duration of urinary catheterization.
-Nurse or computer-generated reminders or automatic stop orders are important tools for early removal of urinary catheters.
-In a 2010 meta-analysis, Meddings et al. observed that the rate of CA-UTI was reduced by 52% (RR 0.48; 95% CI 0.28 to 0.68) with use of a reminder or stop order.
-The mean duration of catheterization decreased by 37%, resulting in 2.61 fewer days of catheterization per patient in the intervention versus control groups.
-The pooled standardized mean difference (SMD) in the duration of catheterization was -1.11 overall (95% CI, -2.32 to +0.09; P = 0.070), including a statistically significant decrease in studies that used a stop order (SMD -0.30, 95% CI -0.48 to -0.12; P <0.001) but not in those that used a reminder (SMD -1.54, 95% CI -3.20 to +0.13, P = 0.071).
-More recently, Felix et al. compared the effectiveness of physician-initiated daily verbal reminders to primary care providers with nurse-initiated daily verbal reminders in decreasing the duration of inappropriate indwelling urinary catheter use in hospitalized patients and found that catheter use duration was significantly decreased in the physician-initiated intervention group compared with the nurse-initiated intervention group (P = 0.03).
-Finally, in a retrospective cohort study, Baillie et al. evaluated the effectiveness of a computerized clinical decision support intervention aimed at reducing the duration of urinary tract catheterizations.
-The study showed a decrease in the use of urinary catheter (from 0.22 to 0.19, P <0.001) and of CA-UTI (from 0.84 to 0.51 CA-UTI/1000 patient-days, P<0.001).
+- The most important risk factor reported in most studies was prolonged catheterization beyond 6 days; by the 30th day of catheterization, infection isalmost 100%.
+Thus, every operative strategy should aim to reduce to a minimum the duration of urinary catheterization and these must be incorporated into care bundles for managing CA UTI.
+Computer-generated reminders or automatic stop orders are important tools for early removal of urinary catheters.
+Meddings et al. observed that the rate of CAUTI was reduced by 52% (RR 0.48; 95% CI 0.28 to 0.68) with use of a reminder or stop order.
+The mean duration of catheterization decreased by 37%.
+Felix et al. compared the effectiveness of physician-initiated daily verbal reminders to primary care providers with nurse-initiated daily verbal reminders in decreasing the duration of inappropriate indwelling urinary catheter use in hospitalized patients.
+Catheter use duration was significantly decreased in the physician-initiated compared with the nurse-initiated group (P = 0.03).
+Finally, Baillie et al. evaluated the effectiveness of a computerized clinical decision support intervention aimed at reducing the duration of urinary tract catheterizations.
+The study showed a decrease in the use of urinary catheter (from 0.22 to 0.19, P <0.001) and of CAUTI (from 0.84 to 0.51 CAUTI/1000 patient-days, P<0.001).

 Provide patients with information about the need, insertion, maintenance, and removal of their catheter.